kyle-krupp/Burger/README.md

 - [ ] Create an Heroku account if you do not have one
 - [ ] Login to Heroku in the command line with
 `heroku login`
-- [ ] Login into your account at heroku.com and add the JawsDB MySQL resource
+- [ ] Login to your account at heroku.com and add the JawsDB MySQL resource
 ![](Screen%20Shot%202018-09-25%20at%202.38.39%20PM.png)
 - [ ] Once you’ve added Jaws DB MySQL  click the hyperlink to bring you to your DB information
 - [ ] Use this DB information to insert the Host, Username, and Password credentials into a MySQL client (MySQL Pro, MySQL Server, etc.)